kevinmatthes/routines/compilation/README.md

 some sources with respect to certain settings.

-Since there is a huge variety regarding languages and compilers, the scripts are named according to the software they utilise as well as the action they it performs.
-Which applications are supported in particular and which of their functionality are used will be explained in detail in the following sections.
+Since there is a huge variety regarding languages and compilers, the scripts are named according to the software they utilise as well as the action it performs.
+Which applications are supported in particular and which of their functionalities are used will be explained in detail in the following sections.

 <!----------------------------------------------------------------------------->